ISUgenomics/bioinformatics-workbook/dataWrangling/NCBI_Data_Submission.md

 ![](assets/Bioprojectfig5publications.png)

-Then submit your Bioproject to be done with the first required submission.
+Then submit your Bioproject to be done with the first required step to submission.

 ![](assets/BioProjectfig7Overview.png)

 # BioSample submission

 If you click "My submissions" on the top of the screen, you'll be redirected to your submission screen.
-Here you can choose Biosample.
+Choose Biosample.

 ![](assets/SubmitFig2.png)